Sweetness (Michelle Gayle song): Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "The follow-up has been a long time in coming but has been well worth the wait, belying the soap origins of the singer.
 Radio loves it to death, hence this high entry and I would be very surprised if this does not scrape a Top 10 placing."
 He added, "Its the kind of single that grows on you with each play".
 A reviewer from Music & Media commented, "Like tea-for-one, there's now also new jill swing for individuals.
 The radio mix is the sweetest, but the West End mix is far more adventurous and memorable."
 Alan Jones from Music Week wrote, "Penned by Narada Michael Walden and Preston Glass, it's quite odd with some ill-advised spoken segments alongside the better sung parts.
 It never gets into overdrive, but will still be a hit."
 Emma Forrest from NME viewed it as "disconcertingly cheery".
 Female pop-punk music duo Shampoo reviewed the song for Smash Hits, giving it a score of two out of five.
 Rob Pendry of Swansea Sound called it "excellent" and concluded that "Sweetness" set a "great future" for Gayle, proving she could branch out from her acting career.
 In 2012, the Official UK Chart named "Sweetness" a "pop gem" and a "sparkling piece of sheer pop brilliance".

 Music video

 The music video for "Sweetness" was directed by American director Randee St. Nicholas and choreographed by Fatima Robinson.
 It consists of footage in both black-and-white and colours.
+"Sweetness" was a Box Top on British music television channel The Box in October 1994.
+Later, it received "break out" rotation on MTV Europe and was C-listed on German VIVA in December 1994.